tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: a thermal attribute for obj that cools over time (hot_tea => warm_tea => cold_tea)
 		- TBD: an hour glass machine (changes time as turns pass; has flip() verb)

+- TBD: debug error in interp() that states that obj_name was not in pickle "I don't see a X here"

 - TBD: document future to-do of multi-user

 # *** FUTURE TO DO *** #